Starcounter-Jack/JSON-Patch/README.md

 An invalid patch results in throwing an error (see `jsonpatch.validate` for more information about the error object).

 It modifies the `document` object and `patch` - it gets the values by reference.
-If you would like to avoid touching your values, clone them: `jsonpatch.apply(document, jsonpatch.deepClone(patch))`.
+If you would like to avoid touching your values, clone them: `jsonpatch.applyPatch(document, jsonpatch.deepClone(patch))`.

 Returns an array of [`OperationResult`](#operationresult-type) objects - one item for each item in `patches`, each item is an object `{newDocument: any, test?: boolean, removed?: any}`.